Competition Week at the 174th Attack Wing

-Weapons crews from Texas and California traveled to the 174th Attack Wing to compete in a week long training competition alongside our airmen August 10-13.This type of training expands knowledge to units across the country.
+HANCOCK FIELD AIR NATIONAL GUARD BASE, NY -- Weapons crews from Texas and California traveled to the 174th Attack Wing to compete in a weeklong training competition alongside our airmen from August10-13.

+During the weeklong event, teams split the mandatory loading training into four different competitive events.
+The week ended with a ceremony and trophies were given to the winning crews.

+“It’s a weeklong training load off competition,” said Chief Master Sgt.
+Scott Rachon, Wing Weapons Manager, 174th Attack Wing.
+“The training enhances our readiness and proficiency while allowing us to exchange ideas and build off of other units.”

 |Date Taken: